Opening at Nuremberg (November 21, 1945)

 • 2023: Justin Driver, Yale University professor; and

-• 2024: Kate Shaw, University of Pennsylvania professor.
+• 2024: Kate Shaw, University of Pennsylvania professor and Strict Scrutiny podcast co-host.

 For video of 2005-2017 Jackson Lectures and interviews with the lecturers during their visits to Chautauqua Institution, click here: https://accesschautauquacountytv.org/shows/robertHJacksonCenterChautauquaLectures